ojarsbuddy/bbo/bbo directing messages.md

 Please be online and active on BBO a few minutes prior to game time.
 Pairs will not get seated when one of the pair does not have sufficient BB$ in their account.

-2 partners offline or inactive on BBO.
+3 partners offline or inactive on BBO.
 Where is your partner now?

 Players cutting it close to the start time: BBO does not seat your pair if one of you is offline or one of you is online but inactive on BBO or one of you has insufficient BBO funds.

 The near miss crew are just logging on now.

+Your partner is offline to BBO.

 Hail, Hail, the Gang's All Here

+Please read pages 9, 26 and 27 in the July Bridge Bulletin concerning Bridge Ethics.

 Please play quickly, alert your own bids, claim when you can.
 Keep all chat until the end of the round.